What is AA WCAG 2.2 Accessibility Standard?

 Accessibility case study: WCAG for SOAS

-The site makes use of a range of accessibility techniques.
-The website is accessible with keyboard only, and the focus indicator helps to make it more navigable for those using a keyboard.
-We ensured that all the colours are contrastable enough to assist users with visual impairments, and we ensured buttons have a sufficient degree of contrast from the background for the same reason.
-We also make sure we don’t rely on colour alone to portray state / meaning.
+The website is accessible with keyboard only, and the focus indicator helps to make it more navigable for keyboard users.
+We ensured that all the colours are contrastable enough to assist users with visual impairments, and we ensured buttons have a sufficient degree of contrast from the background colour.
+We also made sure to never rely on only colour to convey meaning.

-Any modals employ ‘focus trapping’ to simplify navigation when the modal is in use.
-This helps users navigating with a keyboard to fill in forms, as if a modal does not do this they may be tabbing around the website behind the modal and be unable to interact with the form.
+Any modals employed ‘focus trapping’ to simplify navigation when the modal is in use.
+This allows users to fill in a form just with the keyboard as they can specifically focus on the form elements, rather than interact with the wider site.

 What’s new in WCAG 2.2?